-We use Java packages as a way to group related domain objects together; the package name forms a namespace.
-We can then reason about all the classes in that package/namespace as a single unit, or module.
+We use Maven modules as a way to group related domain objects together; we can then reason about all the classes in that module as a single unit.
+By convention there will be a single top-level package corresponding to the module.